The 7th annual Great Strides for Cystic Fibrosis (CF) walk is taking place on

 Fibrosis.
 Registration begins at 12:30 p.m.
 (EST) and the opening ceremony

 starts at 1:30 p.m.
-Currently there are 16 teams registered and this year’s
+There are expected to be 15 teams this year at the

 Cystic fibrosis is a life-threatening, genetic disease that causes persistent